apaquino/React-movie-layout/README.md

-# React Movie Layout - Example React Apps with Flux and Redux
+# React Movie Layout - Example React Apps with Flux and Redux (relayjs & graphQL coming soon)
 Master branch is done in vanilla Flux using API calls

 See the with_redux branch for the redux implementation